dividuum/info-beamer/doc/manual.md

 ### font = resource.load\_font(filename)

-Loads the given Truetype font file and returns a `font` object.
+Loads the given font file (in TTF or OTF format) and returns a `font` object.
 It supports the following methods:

 #### width = font:write(x, y, text, size, r, g, b, [a])